VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 {array: [], indices: [-1]}
 ```

-otherwise the method will return the elements and their indices.
+otherwise the method will returns the elements and their indices.

 Example: